microsoft/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	![Click on the link.](media/cloud-shell-20.png)

-26. If you dont have admin permission, Please ask your admin to execute the following command for proper execution of Immersive Reader application.
+26. If you don't have admin permission, Please ask your admin to execute the following command for proper execution of Immersive Reader application.

 	![Click on the link.](media/csu-permission.png)